Love Live! School Idol Festival: Cards and team formation

-Players can form 9-person units.
-The girls in the formation are called "members".
-Players acquire new members by doing Lives or scouting through "Student Scouting" that uses the gacha system.
-Two same cards can be combined and they will be "Idolized," which unlocks new card art and a side story gives a Love Gem.
-Each member has their own card level and skill that can be leveled up by doing a "Practice", which involves sacrificing one or more cards to increase the level of another one.
-In order to increase skill level, cards that are "practiced" must have the same skill.
-Increasing skill and card levels improves the scores players can obtain in "Lives".
-New Aqours and regular members are added every time an in-game event has ended and μ's cards are added halfway through events.
+Players could form 9-person units.
+The girls in the formation were called "members".
+Players acquired new members by doing Lives or scouting through "Student Scouting" that used the gacha system.
+Two same cards could be combined and they would be "Idolized," which unlocked new card art and a side story gave a Love Gem.
+Each member had their own card level and skill that could be leveled up by doing a "Practice", which involved sacrificing one or more cards to increase the level of another one.
+In order to increase skill level, cards that were "practiced" had to have the same skill.
+Increasing skill and card levels improved the scores players could obtain in "Lives".
+New Aqours and regular members were added every time an in-game event has ended and μ's cards are added halfway through events.

-Members cards are divided into 5 rarities: N (normal), R (rare), SR (super rare), SSR (special super rare), and UR (ultra rare).
-Each rarity (except N-rarity) has a different set of leader skills (passive) and active skills that affect the Lives scores.
-Cards and songs are divided into attributes that represent each card's idol type: Smile, Cool, and Pure.
-Using the same attribute members to do Lives of the same attribute song gives a higher score.
+Members cards were divided into 5 rarities: N (normal), R (rare), SR (super rare), SSR (special super rare), and UR (ultra rare).
+Each rarity (except N-rarity) had a different set of leader skills (passive) and active skills that affect the Lives scores.
+Cards and songs were divided into attributes that represent each card's idol type: Smile, Cool, and Pure.
+Using the same attribute members to do Lives of the same attribute song gave a higher score.

-The original characters added in the game are featured in the N-rarity cards.
-There are 54 characters with 9 girls represent 6 different schools:
+The original characters added in the game were featured in the N-rarity cards.
+There were 54 characters with 9 girls represent 6 different schools: